DAREAS/POC_Student_Net-Core/library_problem.md

  ## Observations

-  Use .NET Core.
+  1 - Use .NET Core.

-  No need use database.
-Use memory chache, memory database or object with data The library has a system that consumes data of an API.
+  2 - No need use database.
+Use memory chache, memory database or object with data.

+  3 - The library has a system that consumes data of an API.

-  The new API only needs provider links for the actual system to consume new data.
+  4 - The new API only needs provider links for the actual system to consume new data.

-  No necessary forms of input.
+  5- No necessary forms of input.

-  In your push branch you have an archive to specify an API contract to POST, GET and PUT.
+  6- In your push branch you have an archive to specify an API contract to POST, GET and PUT.